• Skip to primary navigation

 Ingredients on a counter top.

-Chow mein noodles can be found in the international section of your local grocery store.
+• Chow mein noodles - Can be found in the international section of your local grocery store.
 They are hard, crunchy, salty sticks that are often used like a crouton on salads.
 For this recipe, you'll need one 5-ounce can.
-If you can't find chow mein noodles locally, you can always buy them on Amazon: La Choy CHOW MEIN NOODLES Asian Cuisine 5oz (2 pack)
+If you can't find chow mein noodles locally, you can always buy them on Amazon: La Choy CHOW MEIN NOODLES Asian Cuisine 5oz (2 pack).
+Chow mein noodles can be substituted with crushed pretzel pieces, potato sticks, corn flakes, chex cereal, or rice krispies cereal.
+Keep in mind that some of these alternatives may be harder to form into nests.
+You'll need about 3 ½ cups of your chow mein noodle substitute.

-Peanut butter can be substituted with your favorite nut or seed butter, like almond butter or sun butter.
+• Peanut butter - Can be substituted with your favorite nut or seed butter, like almond butter or sun butter.

 Mixing ingredients and assembling haystack birds nests.

-• Try using two spoons to form your nests, or a spoon and a gloved hand.
+Use spoons to form nests - Try using two spoons to form your nests, or a spoon and a gloved hand.

 A white scalloped plate filled with butterscotch haystack nests.